The paddock notebook

 Where does the track data come from?

 Circuit geometry is derived from OpenStreetMap (© OpenStreetMap contributors, licensed ODbL).
-The racing line, corner guides and everything built on top are computed by Apex Lines from that geometry.
+The reference line, corner guides and everything built on top are computed by Apex Lines from that geometry.
 Apex Lines is fully independent — no affiliation with any track, school, or series.

 Does it need a connection at the track?